Baby-Madara/AMIT_Embedded_Systems_FinalProject/README.md

 * sevenSegments must be used with parallel programming (NO SEQUENTIAL DELAY CAN BE USED to work properly)

-### Main
+### main()

 IT IS USED FOR TESTING DRIVERS.
-THE DRIVER YOU WANT TO TEST, UNCOMMENT "#define TESTING_DRIVER_NAME" and type the codes you want in its section, this is for ensuring no loss of old trials
+THE DRIVER YOU WANT TO TEST, UNCOMMENT "#define TESTING_DRIVER_NAME" and type the codes you want in its section, this is for ensuring no loss of old test